The key to having phenomenal workouts is a steady routine of great pre-workout meals.

 A Lack Of Results

-The reality is most people in the gym aren’t working hard enough to change their bodies.
-The official data and health statistics of the United States tell us this.
-Those who aren’t accountable on their fitness journey will never reach their goals of being healthier, leaner, and stronger.
+The reality is that most people in the gym aren’t working hard enough to change their bodies.
+The official health statistics of the United States tell us this.
+If you aren’t accountable for your fitness, you won’t meet your goals.
+You won’t become healthier, leaner, or stronger.

-Now there are also a healthy amount of people who train hard, but they cannot see the fruits of their labor.
+Now there are also a healthy number of people who train hard, but they cannot see the fruits of their labor.
 The reason why is that training is only 1/4 of the battle.
-Optimal results come down to fine-tuning your nutrition, recovery, and mindset as well.
+To get great results, you must also focus on improving your diet, recovery, and mindset.
 The percentages of what’s important look like this:

 Training: 25 percent